petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service.md

 {bdg-secondary}`Liferay DXP 2024.Q3+`
 {bdg-secondary}`Backup Service 5.17.0+`

 When creating and restoring backups, you may choose to exclude adaptive media.
-Liferay can generate adaptive media as needed so it doesn't need to be backed up and restored.
-You can enable this feature by setting the values of `LCP_BACKUP_EXCLUDE_GENERATED_DL_FILES_ON_BACKUP_CREATE` and `LCP_BACKUP_EXCLUDE_GENERATED_DL_FILES_ON_BACKUP_RESTORE` to true.
+Liferay can generate adaptive media as needed, so it need not be backed up.
+You can enable this feature by setting the values of `LCP_BACKUP_EXCLUDE_GENERATED_DL_FILES_ON_BACKUP_CREATE` and `LCP_BACKUP_EXCLUDE_GENERATED_DL_FILES_ON_BACKUP_RESTORE` to `true`.
 By reducing the amount of data that gets backed up, backups become faster and lighter.

-### Using `rclone` as the Transfer Strategy
+### Discovering the Transfer Strategy

 {bdg-link-primary}`[Google Cloud Storage](https://cloud.google.com/storage)`
 {bdg-secondary}`Liferay DXP 2024.Q1.6+`
 {bdg-secondary}`Backup Service 5.17.0+`

 When restoring a backup on GCS (Google Cloud Storage), the backup service must use a transfer strategy.
 Liferay Cloud supports two transfer strategies for the document library: `gsutil` and `rclone`.
-You can choose the desired transfer strategy with the `LCP_DOCUMENT_LIBRARY_GCS_TRANSFER_STRATEGY` environment variable.
-By default, the backup service uses `gsutil` to ensure backups run smoothly on Liferay DXP versions that don't support `rclone`.

-!!! note
-    Rclone is faster, lighter, and less error-prone than `gsutil` as a backup transfer strategy.
-Always use `rclone` if your Liferay DXP version supports it.

-#### Discovering the Transfer Strategy

-You can verify if the backup service is using the desired transfer strategy through the backup service logs.
-After restoring a backup on GCS, you should see a similar message:
+You can verify which transfer strategy is in use through the backup service logs.
+After restoring a backup on GCS, you see a message like this:

 ```
 Spawning [TRANSFER_STRATEGY] process to transfer files from [SOURCE] to [DESTINATION]
 ```

 The command written in `[TRANSFER_STRATEGY]` is either `gsutil` or `rclone`.

+You can choose your transfer strategy with the `LCP_DOCUMENT_LIBRARY_GCS_TRANSFER_STRATEGY` environment variable.
+By default, the backup service uses `gsutil` to ensure backups run smoothly on Liferay DXP versions that don't support `rclone`.

+!!! note
+    Rclone is faster, lighter, and less error-prone than `gsutil` as a backup transfer strategy.
+Always use `rclone` if your Liferay DXP version supports it, as noted above.

 ## Key Deployment Directories